A $\phi$-Competitive Algorithm for Scheduling Packets with Deadlines: Introduction

 Algorithms with ratio $\phi$ have been developed for several restricted variants of {\BDPS}.
-Li~{\etal}~\cite{li_optimal_agreeable_05} (see also~\cite{Jez_optimal_agreeable_12}) gave a $\phi$-competitive algorithm for the case of \emph{agreeable} deadlines, which consists of instances where the deadline ordering is the same as the ordering of release times.
-Another well-studied case is that of \emph{$s$-bounded instances}, where each packet's deadline is within at most $s$ steps from its release time.
+Li~{\etal}~\cite{li_optimal_agreeable_05} (see also~\cite{Jez_optimal_agreeable_12}) gave a $\phi$-competitive algorithm for the case of \emph{agreeable} deadlines, which consists of instances where the deadline ordering is the same as the ordering of release times, i.e., $r_p < r_q$ implies $d_p\le d_q$ for any packets $p$ and $q$.
+Another well-studied case is that of \emph{$s$-bounded instances}, where each packet can be scheduled in at most $s$ slots, that is $d_p \le r_p + s-1$ for each packet $p$.
 A $\phi$-competitive algorithm for $2$-bounded instances was given by Kesselman~{\etal}~\cite{kesselman_buffer_overflow_04}.
 This bound was later extended to $3$-bounded instances by Chin~{\etal}~\cite{chin_weighted_throughput_06} and to $4$-bounded instances by B{\"o}hm~{\etal}~\cite{bohm_bounded_lookahead_16}.
 The work of Bienkowski~{\etal}~\cite{bienkowski_phi-competitive_13} provides an upper bound of $\phi$ (in a somewhat more general setting) for the case where packet weights increase with respect to deadlines.
+All these results are tight, as the proof of the lower bound of $\phi$ in~\cite{hajek_unit_packets_01,andelman_queueing_policies_03,Zhu04,chin_partial_job_values_03} is based on an adversary strategy that uses only $2$-bounded instances with increasing weights, and $2$-bounded instances have the agreeable-deadline property.

-(It should be noted that the lower bound of $\phi$ applies to instances that are $2$-bounded, which implies agreeable-deadlines, and have increasing weights.)
-In \emph{$s$-uniform instances}, the deadline of each packet is \emph{exactly} $s$ steps from its release time, which also implies the agreeable deadlines property.
-The lower bound of $\phi$ in~\cite{hajek_unit_packets_01,chin_partial_job_values_03} does not apply to $s$-uniform instances; in fact, as shown by Chrobak~{\etal}~\cite{chrobak_improved_buffer_07}, for $2$-uniform instances ratio $\approx 1.377$ is optimal.
+In \emph{$s$-uniform instances}, each packet has \emph{exactly} $s$ consecutive slots where it can be scheduled.
+(Obviously, such instances also satisfy the agreeable deadlines property.)
+The lower bound of $\phi$ in~\cite{hajek_unit_packets_01,andelman_queueing_policies_03,Zhu04,chin_partial_job_values_03} does not apply to $s$-uniform instances; in fact, as shown by Chrobak~{\etal}~\cite{chrobak_improved_buffer_07}, for $2$-uniform instances, competitive ratio $\approx 1.377$ is optimal.